 Your condo association’s master policy, or HOA policy, will cover damage to your condo building, grounds and other external features.
 Your condominium policy therefore needs to cover your personal possessions, appliances, and sometimes installed fixtures and other attached features in the unit.

 When in doubt, be sure to consult with your insurance agent.
-If you work with an independent agent in the Trusted Choice network, your agent will advocate for you and assist you with the claims process.
+If you work with an independent agent in our network, your agent will advocate for you and assist you with the claims process.

 Why Is Condo Insurance Important?